djkepa/custom-react-hooks/packages/use-geo-location/README.md

 ## API Reference

+### Parameters

 - `options`: Optional `PositionOptions` object to configure geolocation queries.
 - `watch`: Boolean flag to continuously watch the user's location.
 - `coordinates`: The current geographical position of the user.
 - `error`: Error object containing details in case of a failure.
 - `loading`: Boolean indicating whether the location data is being fetched.

+## Use Cases

+- **User Location Tracking**: Get the current location of the user for services like maps or local information.
+- **Continuous Location Monitoring**: Continuously monitor user's location for real-time tracking applications.
+- **Geofencing**: Implement geofencing features, triggering actions when the user enters or leaves a region.
+- **Location-Based Services**: Provide services or content based on the user’s geographical location.
+- **Error Handling**: Manage errors related to geolocation access, like permission denial or unavailable services.

 ## Contributing